kumpan/unikorn/content/startpage/2020-05-20-startpage.md

       text: Two decades of Organic and Paid Search has taught us the most successful ways of taming the search landscape for both well-known brands and start-ups.
 We call it Unikorn Search.
-      buttontext: Read more about Search
+      buttontext: Read more about SEO
-      buttontext_mobile: Read more
+      buttontext_mobile: Unikorn Search
       buttonlink: /seo
     - tab_title: Marketing
-      text: Decades of Digital Marketing has formed our way of successful and aggressive Digital Marketing for both Start-ups and well established organisations.
+      text: Massive experience of Digital Marketing has formed our way of successful and aggressive Digital Marketing for both Start-ups and well established organisations.
 We call it Unikorn Marketing.
       heading: Unikorn Marketing
       buttonlink: /marketing
       buttontext: Read more about Unikorn marketing
-      buttontext_mobile: Read more
+      buttontext_mobile: Unikorn Marketing
     - tab_title: Web
       heading: Unikorn Web
       text: Hundreds of web projects has given us a profound understanding of all the